 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-You will learn about the opportunities and responsibilities of membership in the Fund, options available to you during your career in public service, and your benefits when and if you retire.
+You’ll learn about the opportunities and responsibilities of membership in the Public Employees’ Retirement Fund (PERF).
+This handbook explains the options available to you during your career in public service, and your benefits if and when you retire.

-The fund works with more than 1,100 participating employers across the state in serving approximately 220,000 active members, 56,000 benefit recipients, and their families.
-Benefits paid by the Fund come from the contributions of public employers and members, and returns on the investment portfolio.
+The fund works with more than 1,200 employers in Indiana serving approximately 210,000 active and inactive members, 80,000 benefit recipients, and their families.
+Fund benefits come from the contributions of public employers and members, and returns on the investment portfolio.

-Effective July 1, 2010, the board of trustees of the Indiana State Teachers’ Retirement Fund (TRF) and the Public Employees’ Retirement Fund (PERF) was required to appoint and fix the compensation of a common director for TRF and PERF.
-Each fund is required to pay 50 percent of the director’s compensation and each fund is required to cooperate to the extent practicable and feasible in administering and investing the assets of the funds and in hiring investment managers, investment advisors and other service providers.
+As of July 1, 2010, the Board of Trustees of the Indiana State Teachers’ Retirement Fund (TRF) and PERF was required to select and set the salary of a common director for TRF and PERF.
+Each fund must pay 50 percent of the director’s salary.
+Each fund must cooperate to the extent possible in managing and investing the assets of the funds.
+The funds also hire investment managers, investment advisors and other providers.

 Member – a public employee enrolled in PERF.